jeffharrington/sinatra-thor/README.md

 However, I felt that frameworks like [Monk](https://github.com/monkrb/monk) or [Padrino](http://www.padrinorb.com/) take away from that minimalist feel.

-So I created a (minimal) script using [Thor](http://whatisthor.com/) to generate a skeleton Sinatra application to my liking.
+So I created a script using [Thor](http://whatisthor.com/) that generates a very minimal Sinatra application.

 ## Description